 For a list of these agents and toxins please consult Section 6.2.1 of the U. S. Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern.
 For additional information review the policy in its entirety.

 If your research does use one of the 15 agents listed in the policy, it must be included in your Biological Use Authorization (BUA) and reviewed separately for DURC.
-For DURC review, please use this form to describe the research and submit it to the Institutional Contact for Dual Use Research (ICDUR), Chips Hoai (firstname.lastname@example.org).
+For DURC review, please use application form to describe the research and submit it to the Institutional Contact for Dual Use Research (ICDUR), Chips Hoai (firstname.lastname@example.org).